-Ghagra is a long skirt reaching up to ankle with narrow waist which goes wider down and flares towards the base.
-This ghagra is a colorful skirt embracing the zari and kundan work along with the prints of mothra, chunari and laharia which perfectly signifies the richness and hues of the Rajasthani traditions.
+Ghagra is a long skirt reaching up to the ankle with a narrow waist that goes wider down and flares towards the base.
+This ghagra is a colorful skirt embracing the zari and Kundan work along with the prints of Mothra, chunari, and laharia which perfectly signifies the richness and hues of the Rajasthani traditions.

-Odhani is consideres as the most important apparel in Rajasthan.
-It is a piece of cloth of about 10 feet long.
-It is tucked in the Ghagra and then other end is to be taken to the head and then cover the other shoulder.
-The Odhani on hear is a symbol of respect that women gives to the elder ones and their ancestors when standing with them.
-It is one important ritual to always carry Odhani on their head, otherwise it opt as an act of disrespecting other people in their culture.
+Odhani is considered the most important apparel in Rajasthan.
+It is a piece of cloth about 10 feet long.
+It is tucked in the Ghagra and then another end is to be taken to the head and then cover the other shoulder.
+The Odhani on hearing is a symbol of respect that women give to the elder ones and their ancestors when standing with them.
+It is one important ritual to always carry Odhani on their head, otherwise, it opts as an act of disrespecting other people in their culture.

-The Rajasthani women earlier used to wear brass jewellery.
-But now the brass is replaced by silver, gold and metal ornaments.
-The variety of designs in the jewellery includes flowers, leaves, sun, moon etc. which are portrayed in the heavy ornaments embroidery with glass piece.
+The Rajasthani women earlier used to wear brass jewelry.
+But now the brass is replaced by silver, gold, and metal ornaments.
+The variety of designs in the jewelry includes flowers, leaves, sun, moon, etc. which are portrayed in the heavy ornaments embroidery with a glass-piece.

-Rajasthani people are famous for their attires they wear.
-Different from original and common clothes, the people in Jaipur believes in carrying their culture forward by dressing in their own style and custom.
+Rajasthani people are famous for the attires they wear.
+Different from original and common clothes, the people in Jaipur believe in carrying their culture forward by dressing in their own style and custom.
 The apparels of Jaipur people are peculiarly the exemplar of perfection of art and royal culture of the state.

-Jootisor Mojaris are the shoes which are made up of sheep, goat or camel skin.
-These Mojaris includes the embroidery patterns on the front.
+Jootisor Mojaris are shoes that are made up of sheep, goat, or camel skin.
+These Mojaris include the embroidery patterns on the front.
 Jootis are formally worn in the city Jaipur with traditional attires supporting the beauty of the same.

-Gowari dance is performed by the group of people in a circle dedicating their performance to the deity.
-It represents a dancedrama performed by the villagers in order to signify the beauty and power of the folk dance.
+Gowari dance is performed by a group of people in a circle dedicating their performance to the deity.
+It represents a dance-drama performed by the villagers in order to signify the beauty and power of the folk dance.
 The Gowri dance is famous in many parts of Jaipur in which the villagers perform their dance using Madal and Thali as their props.

-Ghoomar dance is a very popular dance in Jaipur which is performed by the females of the village on special occasions and festivals dressed in typical attires of rajasthan. the ghoomar music is a significance towards the beauty of Rajasthani women.
+Ghoomar dance is a very popular dance in Jaipur that is performed by the females of the village on special occasions and festivals dressed in typical attires of Rajasthan. the Ghoomar music is a sign of the beauty of Rajasthani women.

-This is a fascination dance form in which the women participating in the dance are tied manjeeras on their wrists, Elbows, waists and arms and then they perform on the beats of their manjeeras.
-It is one of the most difficult dance forms which require lot of strength and power.
+This is a fascinating dance form in which the women participating in the dance are tied manjeeras on their wrists, Elbows, waists, and arms and then they perform on the beats of their manjeeras.
+It is one of the most difficult dance forms which require a lot of strength and power.

-Kathputli dance is the puppet dance which is famous not only in Jaipur but in every parts of Rajasthan.
+Kathputli dance is the puppet dance that is famous not only in Jaipur but in every part of Rajasthan.
 The puppet show demonstrates the real stories of the hero’s and kings of the state.

 Kalbeliya dance is performed by the snake-charmer communities performing the dance wearing black color Rajasthani attires accompanied by various accessories.
 The dance includes many stunts performed by the women.
 The Rajasthani men accompany their women by playing Tandoora and Iktara by side.